Matalus/steamdeck-tips/scripts.md

     ![/images/select-sorted.jpg](/images/select-sorted.jpg)

-8. Once you've select the Games you'd like to install on your **SteamDeck**, Click <kbd>OK</kbd>
+8. Once you've selected the Games you'd like to install on your **SteamDeck**, Click <kbd>OK</kbd>
 9. Select the Remote Steam Library you'd like to install these games on.

     ![/images/select-remotevol.jpg](/images/select-remotevol.jpg)

 10. The Games will begin to copy to your Remote Steam Library

-    > This process utilizes `Robocopy` an included windows utility for copying files, Robocopy is capable of tranferring large volumes of files very quickly, however actual transfer speed is dependent on factors such as your WLAN tx speed and the maximum write speed of the destination media
+    > This process utilizes `Robocopy` an included windows utility for copying files, Robocopy is capable of transferring large volumes of files very quickly, however actual transfer speed is dependent on factors such as your WLAN tx speed and the maximum write speed of the destination media

     ![/images/copy-games.jpg](/images/copy-games.jpg)